segdeha/blog/posts/sending-growl-notifications-from-dashboard-widgets.md

 END
 </pre>

 If Growl is enabled, the JavaScript goes on to compose the command that will make the Growl notification happen.
-The command consists of calling <code>osascript</code> and passing it the following 6 parameters, in order:
+The command consists of calling `osascript` and passing it the following 6 parameters, in order:

 <dl>
   <dt><code>growl-notify.scpt</code></dt>